 They aren't interested in pleasing you like a dog would be; they are more independent like a cat where they do what they want when they want.
 Out of the two, Reds and Arctic foxes, Red foxes are more catlike - aloof, independent, love to climb, and antisocial.

 However, they can be trained to use a litter box with almost a 100% success rate, after much devotion, and they can be taught tricks, like dogs.
 The key is that they are treat and food motivated, more like a cat.
 Praise alone does not work with training.
-I have seen Red Foxes that can be walked on a leash like a dog, and taught similar commands.
+It is not uncommon to see Red Foxes that can be walked on a leash like a dog, and taught similar commands (with extremely dedicated owners).

 Breeding: Red Fox young are called kits.
 They produce kits once a year in spring, and typically have 4 - 6 kits.
 The kits are born blind and deaf, and have a brown down type fur to help them camouflage in the underbrush,away from predators.
 The kits become more self-sufficient at about 3 - 4 months.
 They reach sexual maturity at about 9 months of age.

 Captivity: Unfortunately, it is in a foxes' nature to fear predators, aka people.
 If not properly socialized from a young age, foxes will become timid, fearful, and even aggressive.
-It has been said that they only truly bond to one person, and are a one-person fox.
-That combined with their musky odor and destructive habits is why I would only recommend them with an experienced fox owner.
-However, I have seen a few Red Foxes that loved people, thrived with attention, and love other pets.
+Generally speaking, they only truly bond to one person, and are a one-person fox.
+That combined with their musky odor and destructive habits is why we would only recommend them with an experienced fox owner.
+However, we have seen a few Red Foxes that loved people, thrived with attention, and love other pets.
 Even though this might be the case, they can always revert back to their wild instincts if not socialized on almost a daily basis.
-It is for this reason I would recommend a more social fox, one that lives in groups in the wild, such as Fennecs, Corsacs, or Swifts.
+It is for this reason I would recommend a more social fox, one that lives in groups in the wild, such as Fennecs, Corsacs, Kits, or Swifts for a first time owner.

 Range: Red foxes are the most widespread fox on the planet, and this is due to their ability to adapt to almost any environment.
+While not native to each continent, humans used to introduce them for hunting.
+In some continents such as Australia, they are considered invasive wildlife and a nuisance.
 They can survive in dense woods, city areas, and even freezing climates.

 Color Morphs: There are many more color morphs other than those listed below, these are just some of the common ones found on fur farms and ranches.
 Their gene code is listed if known.